SELINA-team/SELINA.py/docs/source/run.md

 ## Predict

-Here you can choose one model from our pre-trained models (available on [SELINA models](https://github.com/wanglabtongji/SELINA_reference)) or the model trained by yourself to annotate the query data.
+Here you can choose one model from our pre-trained models (available on [SELINA models](https://github.com/SELINA-team/SELINA-reference)) or the model trained by yourself to annotate the query data.

+You should known more details about the reference desposited in the github before using them.

+- The models that can be loaded in python are stored under `python` folder and the models that can be loaded in R are stored under `r`
+- The models in `Normal` folder were trained with all datasets in each tissue.
+The models in `Panimmune` folder were trained with the tissue-specific cells and a collection of immune cells from multiple tissues and contained more comprehensive immunce features.
+These models from five tissues were used to annotate type 2 diabetes and four kinds of cancer datasets in the SELINA paper.

+Since the expression profiles of disease data may deviate a lot from normal data and the difference is caused by biological factors instead of the technical factors, we removed the fine-tuning step when predicting for the disease data, this can be achieved by adding `--disease` to the command as the following command shows.

 ```
 usage: selina predict [-h] --query-expr QUERY_EXPR